Cardiac Imaging Unit

 Hospital Switchboard: 951 032 000

-Click on each block to display the corresponding telephone number
+Click on the plus sign to see the telephone number

 Heart UGC Management (5th Floor - Central Section)